Adrienth/poowa_project/README.md

 You are welcomed to add and remove all your favourite shows.

 #### Notifications
-Each user will be noticed if one of his favourite shows is currently running whenever he goes to his favourites or the said show page.
+Each user will be notified if one of his favourite shows is currently running whenever he goes to his favourites page or the said show page.
 You are welcomed to see this notification by adding to your favourites the show named "The Walkin Dead" for example, or any other currently airing show you might think of.

 #### Object oriented programming